Ph.D.

 Writing

-Program progress and dissertation-sequence note for the doctoral section.
+Program progress and dissertation sequence for the doctoral section.

-A factual note describing where the program stands in credits, sequence, and the path still leading toward the prospectus and dissertation phases.
+A factual entry describing where the program stands in credits, sequence, and the path still leading toward the prospectus and dissertation phases.

 WritingMilestonesResearch Process